-Behcets disease may be suspected if oral sores appear at least 3 times within a year and at least 2 of the following recurring symptoms appear:
+Mouth sores at least 3 times within a year and at least 2 of these:

 You may have a pathergy skin test.
 The skin is pricked with a small needle.
 If you have Behcet disease, a bump will develop at the site of the skin prick.
 However, this test is not conclusive.
 Many people with the disease do not have a reaction to the skin prick.